awsdocs/aws-doc-sdk-examples/dotnetv3/SageMaker/Scenarios/README.md

 ### Prerequisites

-To view pipelines in SageMaker Studio, you will need to [set up an Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html).
+To view pipelines in SageMaker Studio, you need to [set up an Amazon SageMaker Domain](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-onboard.html).
-To use geospatial capabilities, [you will need to use a supported region](https://docs.aws.amazon.com/sagemaker/latest/dg/geospatial.html).
+To use geospatial capabilities, [you need to use a supported Region](https://docs.aws.amazon.com/sagemaker/latest/dg/geospatial.html).
-You may use the provided input file, or provide your own.
+You can use the provided input file, or provide your own.
 The AWS Lambda function is provided as a zip archive, but can also be packaged using the [Lambda plugin for .NET](https://docs.aws.amazon.com/lambda/latest/dg/csharp-package-toolkit.html).

 For general prerequisites, see the [README](../README.md#Prerequisites) in the `dotnetv3` folder.